top of page

 -

-When is this happening, what is the timetable?A lot of planning has already been done, which is why we are able to show people what the new museum might look like – see our consultation page.
-We have a provisional timeline for launching the new service: Summer / Autumn 2023 | Consultation on the proposals October 2023 | Current museum closes to the general public to allow for the Museum to be catalogued and moved safely October 2023 October 2023/Autumn 2025 | Interim 'pop-up' Museum to offer heritage experiences Autumn 2025 | New Museum and Heritage service opens
+When is this happening, what is the timetable?We have a provisional timeline for launching the new service: October 2023 - Current museum closed to the general public to allow for the Museum items and collections to be catalogued and moved safely October 2023 to Autumn 2025 - Museum on Tour to offer exciting heritage experiences 2026 - New Museum and Heritage service opens in the Town Hall

 -